Steven ten Thije, 13 August 2018

 WORK

-With her latest large oil paintings on canvas "STRUCTURES", the artist investigates the structure, repetition and rhythm observed in nature.
+With her large oil paintings on canvas "STRUCTURES", the artist investigates the structure, repetition and rhythm observed in nature.
 The colours have consciously been kept restrained.

 She works on beautiful heavy weight sheets of paper, the pen drawings centred, depicting what fascinates her.
 The delicate drawings require scrupulous concentration.